Do’s in Rome – With my insider tips you will become familiar with Rome and learn what to do and what not to miss.

-Do’s in Rome – Gran Caffè
+Coffee – Gran Caffè

-There are some famous cafes in Rome – Gran Caffè – the most famous is Sant’Eustachio in the square of the same name, between the senate building and the Pantheon, the oldest and most famous is Caffè Greco in the Via dei Condotti.
+There are some famous cafes in Rome – Gran Caffè – the most famous is Sant’Eustachio on the homonymous square between the Senate building and Pantheon, the oldest and for more than two hundred years artists’ meeting point is the Caffè Greco in Via dei Condotti.

-Do’s in Rome – Sandwiches – Panini
+Sandwiches – Panini Pizza

 Maybe you want to go shopping.
 On the Via del Corso and the side streets on the right and on the left you will find most brands and trading houses from cheap to expensive.
 You will find the Nobel marks in Via dei Condotti, which leads from the Via del Corso to the Spanish Steps, and in the streets next to it.
 You will find art in Via Margutta, antiques in Via dei Coronari.
 As you stroll through the narrow streets of the city, you will discover many more shops with specialties and curiosities.
 Other shopping streets are Via Cola di Rienzo near the Vatican and the Via Appia betIen St. John’s Basilica and Piazza Re di Roma.
 So you can combine the visit of the Basilica of San Giovanni with a small shopping detour.
 Behind the city walls, in via Sannio, there is a flea market.